 Happy Ganesh Chaturthi Everyone!
 This delicious vegan mango burfi fudge will get you started for the celebration!

-Use the really ripe mango puree for the best results.
+Use really ripe mango puree for the best results.
 Add saffron or cardamom or vanilla extract for variations in taste.
 These burfis are soft, melt in your mouth fudgy.
 If you like ripe mango, you will love these.
 Add some protein powder to these mango bars for a protein snack fudge bar!

 Ganesh /Vinayak chaturthi is a Hindu festival celebrated in honor of the god Ganesha, the elephant-headed god, who helps remove obstacles and is the god of wisdom.
 The festival involves installing clay Idols of lord Ganesh in public pandals (temporary shrines) or at home, which are worshiped for ten days with a variety of herbal leaves and plants. the idol and the herbs are immersed at the end of the festival in a water body(lake).
 This was in practice to help purify/sanitize the lake water when that was the only source of potable water.
 Now of course the festival has changed to a celebration of show with the super large idols, use of toxic material to make the idols, large scale festivities, and immersion in any water body including oceans.

-India is also home to almost 60% of the remaining Asian elephant population; and continues to be plagued with problems of large numbers of elephants being held in captivity for logging, entertainment and street begging. their life is a life of torture, scarce food or food unfit for elephants, and misery.
+India is also home to almost 60% of the remaining Asian elephant population; and continues to be plagued with problems of large numbers of elephants being held in captivity for logging, entertainment, circus and street begging. their life is a life of torture, scarce food or food unfit for elephants, and misery.
 Read about Raju, the emaciated elephant who was rescued after 50 years of life of begging here.

 - 1/4 cup finely ground oats or oat flour

-1/4 cup finely ground cashews
+- 1/4 cup finely ground cashews

-- 1/3 cup coconut flour
+- 1/3 cup coconut flour loaded

-a pinch of salt
+- a pinch of salt

-1 to 2 Tbsp ground sugar (depends on the sweetness of the mango)
+- 1 to 2 Tbsp ground sugar depends on the sweetness of the mango

-- a generous pinch of cardamom or saffron, or 1/2 tsp vanilla extract or omit
+- a generous pinch of cardamom or saffron or 1/2 tsp vanilla extract or omit

 - Dry roast oat flour in a skillet, for 3 to 4 minutes on medium low heat.

 - Add sugar, mango puree, cardamom or saffron, and mix well.
 Keep mixing and the mixture will thicken considerably within a minute or 2.
 Taste carefully and add more sugar if needed.
 Mix and take off heat.